 What we haven’t done is use this as an excuse just to re-write Arsenal’s history to make it more palatable, if something bad happened then we have no problem admitting this.

 So, open your minds and throw away those old history books.

 Are Arsenal the only team to be promoted to the top flight of English football not on playing merit?
-No, Blackburn and Stoke in 1898, Bury and Notts County in 1905, and Chelsea in 1919 were also elected to the top flight.
+No, Blackburn and Newcastle in 1898, Bury and Notts County in 1905, and Chelsea in 1919 were also elected to the top flight.
 And finally, Sunderland in 1990.